toondkn/flight-crud-nodejs/README.md

 ## How to run locally for development

 1. Ensure `node` and `npm` are installed.
-See `./package.json` for compatible versions.
+See `./package.json` "engines" property for compatible versions.
 1. Install `mongod` for your development platform.
 1. Set up environment variables: copy `.env.dev.example` to `.env.dev`.
-1. Run the following commands inside the repository root:
+1. Run the following commands inside the repository root (long-running commands, use separate terminals):
   - `npm run start-db`: starts the database
   - `npm start`: starts the API server in watch mode